Brent Spence Bridge (Interstates 71 and 75)

 Changes in Covington

 With the alignment of the Brent Spence supplementary bridge all but set in stone, Covington, Kentucky officials reached out to the public in how to offset the loss of Goebel Park that the new highway is likely to take.35 The city held the first of two public meetings on October 24, 2010 that showed the amount of land that would be removed from Goebel Park in MainStrasse for the new bridge and approach.
-By law, the Kentucky Transportation Cabinet must provide compensation in Goebel Park for whatever it removes or modifies, either with additional land or new amenities.
+A visiting student that works for a property lawyers Melbourne office, told me that, by law, the Kentucky Transportation Cabinet must provide compensation in Goebel Park for whatever it removes or modifies, either with additional land or new amenities.

 The renderings showed that the basketball courts at the park would be removed, along with some walking paths and a right-of-way buffer between the park and the interstate.35